pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Satellite Home Srceen](/images/sat02.png)

 Before we import the manifest, we will first create an Organization in Satellite.
 Organizations are used to manage content related functions such product management, repositories and content views.
-Satellite can support mutliple organziations if that makes sense for your envionrment.
-Maybe you want to split content between US and European based manufacturing with two organizational views.
+Satellite can support mutliple organization if that makes sense for your envionrment.
+For example, you may want to split content between US and European based manufacturing with two organizational views.
 You might create Ogranizations based on business units or deparatments.
-In this tutorial we will create an organzation for the operations organization.
+In this tutorial we will create a single organzation for the operations organization.

 On the side menu click Adminster -> Organziations.